 The content of documents shows that faculty members have to abide by some rules as prerequisites of recruitment, pay rise, and promotion.
 There are some official documents in which it is maintained that to be employed as lecturers, applicants should have a master's degree and know a foreign language while those who intend to become recruited as assistant professors must hold a doctorate degree and have high level of proficiency in a foreign language (M.Recruitment.2011).
-An interesting point about the emphasis laid on knowing a foreign language in such policies is that in Iran, foreign language is known to be English although in educational system, Arabic is taught and individuals can learn French and some other languages such as Turkish in language institutes as well.
-Moreover, the specialized language of all disciplines is English all over the country.
+An interesting point about the emphasis laid on knowing a foreign language in such policies is that in Iran, foreign language is known to be English although in educational system, Arabic is taught and individuals can learn French and some other language of all disciplines is English all over the country.
 Therefore, in addition to the obligation in the schooling system for learning English, university students must expand their knowledge in their field through English.
 In other words, in order to pursue education, students need an acceptable proficiency in English.